Omar Sharif: 1990s

-Sharif was reunited with O'Toole a third time in The Rainbow Thief (1990).
+Sharif was reunited with O'Toole again in The Rainbow Thief (1990).
 He went to Egypt for War in the Land of Egypt (1991) and France for Mayrig (1991) with Claudia Cardinale, an autobiographical tale for Henri Verneuil.
 The latter was popular enough for a sequel, 588 rue paradis (1992).
 Sharif could also be seen in Memories of Midnight (1991), Beyond Justice (1992), Catherine the Great (as Alexei Razumovsky), Gulliver's Travels (1996), Heaven Before I Die (1997), and Mysteries of Egypt (1998).

 In 1996, Sharif starred in the documentary Lebanon...Imprisoned Splendour.
 The documentary was written and directed by Lebanese-Australian director Daizy Gedeon, who approached Sharif for the project because she wanted someone 'remarkable' to help her tell the true story of Lebanon: a country which, at the time, was still shrouded in the fog of its Civil War.
-In the film, Sharif shares personal stories of his upbringing in a Lebanese family, and recites the poetry of famous Lebanese poet Khalil Gibran.
+In the film, Sharif shares personal stories of his upbringing, and recites the poetry of famous Lebanese poet Khalil Gibran.

 He had his first decent role in a big Hollywood film in a long time with The 13th Warrior (1999).
 The outcome of the film's production disappointed Sharif so much that he temporarily retired from film acting, not taking a role in another major film until 2003's Monsieur Ibrahim: